Video game award: Video game industry awards

+BAFTA Gaming Awards

+The British Academy Games Awards were launched in 2004 by the British Academy of Film and Television Arts (BAFTA) to recognize video games.
+Though some awards are limited to British-based developers, the bulk of the categories recognize gaming worldwide.
+BAFTA has also recognized important persons in the video game industry through BAFTA Fellowships, starting with Will Wright in 2007.

 D.I.C.E.
 Awards

 The Academy of Interactive Arts & Sciences (AIAS) is a non-profit group with membership made up of developers, artists, and other professional in the video game industry.
 They launched the Interactive Achievement Awards in 1998, and in 2002, after establishing the annual D.I.C.E.
 Summit (D.I.C.E. as a backronym for "Design Innovate Communicate Entertain"), renamed these as the D.I.C.E.
 Awards.
 Each year, the award nominees are selected by a panel of AIAS members, and winners are voted on by the full AIAS body.
 Among these awards includes induction of select individuals into the AIAS Hall of Fame, as well as recognition for Lifetime Achievement and Pioneer awards.
+Based on the Academy membership and voting methodology, the D.I.C.E.
+Awards is considered the main peer-based recognition within the video games industry compared to other major awards.